-Te Korowai O Waiheke Trustees
+Te Korowai o Waiheke Trustees

 Erika Barden

-Passionate about exploring our beautiful Island with her husband and three active children.
 Erika has over twenty years of project delivery experience and genuinely believes in the value of people over process.
 She loves sharing Agile ways of thinking, leading, and delivering to enable greater value, quality, and transparency.

 Michelle Hooper